 From what the inspector observed, there was evidence that the residents in each of the three houses visited had a good quality of life in which their independence was promoted.
-However, improvements were required in relation to the maintenance and upkeep in one of the houses and in relation to the provider meeting the requirements of the regulations in relation to monitoring of the quality and safety of care.
+However, improvements were required in relation to the maintenance and upkeep in two of the houses.

-At the time of inspection, this centre comprised of three separate houses and was registered to accommodate up to 7 residents.
-However, there were only six residents living across the three houses at the time of this inspection.
-As part of the provider's registration renewal application in 2022, the provider had reconfigured the service.
-This reconfiguration involved reducing the bed numbers from 17 to seven residents and reducing the foot print of the centre from five to three houses (two of the houses would form part of a different designated centre operated by this provider).
+The centre comprised of three separate houses and was registered to accommodate up to 7 residents.
+There was one vacancy at the time of inspection and consequently there were only six residents living across the centre.
+The composition included, three residents in one house, two residents in the second house and only one resident living in the remaining house with the one vacancy.
+As part of the provider's registration renewal application in 2022, the provider had reconfigured the service, reducing the bed numbers from 17 to seven residents and reducing the foot print of the centre from five to the current three houses.

-For the purpose of this inspection, the inspector visited each of the centre's three houses.
-However, the resident in one of the houses made it clear on meeting the inspector that they were not comfortable with the inspector being present in their home.
-This resident's views were respected and consequently the inspector only stayed a limited period of time in this house.
-The inspector met briefly with three of the residents living in the two other houses.
+For the purpose of this inspection, the inspector visited the inside of two of the centre's three houses.
+The resident in the third houses made it clear, on meeting the inspector outside their home that they did not want to interact with the inspector nor did they want the inspector to go inside their home.
+This resident's views were respected and consequently the inspector did not go inside their home and reviewed all documents pertaining to the resident and their home separately.
+The inspector met with four of the residents living in the two other houses.
 Warm interactions between the residents and staff caring for them was observed.
 The residents met with were unable to tell the inspector their views of the service but appeared in good form and comfortable in the company of staff.
 There was an atmosphere of friendliness in the houses visited.
 Staff were observed to interact with residents in a caring and respectful manner.

 The first house visited was found to be comfortable and homely.
 However, maintenance and repair was required to a number of areas which consequently impacted upon infection control arrangements.
-It was located in a rural setting and had a good sized garden for residents to use.
-The second house was also located in a rural setting and the third house was located in a quiet residential area of a town.
+This house was located in a rural setting and had a good sized garden for residents to use.
+The second house was also located in a rural setting and the third house was located in a guiet residential area of a town.
 Each of the residents, in their respective homes, had their own bedroom which had been personalised to their own taste, in an age appropriate manner.
 This promoted residents' independence and dignity, and recognised their individuality and personal preferences.
-There was adequate space for residents in each of the houses with good sized communal areas.
-A train set and track was erected in a sitting rooms in one of the houses which was primarily used by one of the residents who had a keen interest in trains.
-Since the last inspection, one of the rooms in this house had been converted to a sensory room with low arousal lighting.
+A bathroom and ensuite toilet in one of the houses had recently been refurbished to a good standard, There was adequate space for residents in each of the houses, with good sized communal areas.
+Residents had their own assigned sitting or relaxation room.
+A resident in one of the houses had a passion for trains and space was available in their assigned relaxation room to assemble their train track or to complete art work.
+There was an additional sensory room in one of the houses with low arousal lighting which it was reported that the residents in that house enjoyed using on occasion.